frequency-chain/frequency/e2e/README.md

         }
     ```
 7. Extrinsic helper methods & returned events
-Many of the extrinsic helper methods pass an event type to the underlying Extrincic object that can be used to parse the targeted event type
+Many of the extrinsic helper methods pass an event type to the underlying Extrinsic object that can be used to parse the targeted event type
 from the resulting stream and return it specifically.
-The `Extrinsic::signAndSend()` method returns an array of `[targetEvent, eventMap]` where
+The `Extrinsic::signAndSend()` method returns an object of `{ target, eventMap }` where
-`targetEvent` will be the parsed target event *if present*.
+`target` will be the parsed target event *if present*.
 The `eventMap` is a map of <string, event> with the keys being `paletteName.eventName`.
 A special key "defaultEvent" is added to also contain the target event, if present.
 Events may be used with type guards to access the event-specific structure.
 Event types are in the `ApiRx.events.<palette>.*` structure, and can be
 accessed like so:
     ```
     const extrinsic = ExtrinsicHelper.createMsa(keypair);
-    const [targetEvent, eventMap] = await extrinsic.fundAndSend();
+    const { target: targetEvent, eventMap } = await extrinsic.fundAndSend();
-    if (targetEvent && ExtrinsicHelper.api.events.msa.MsaCreated.is(targetEvent)) {
+    if (targetEvent) {
         const msaId = targetEvent.data.msaId;
     }
+    // OR null coalescing
+    const maybeMsaId = targetEvent?.data.msaId;

+    // OR Throw unless defined
+    const throwIfNotMsaId = targetEvent!.data.msaId;
     ```

 Load Testing